 - Click Add.

-- You'll be redirected to the allowance page for that app.
+- On the Allowed apps page, select the member or team.
+You’ll be redirected to the Actions page for them.

 Limitations